- Entertainment and Media»

 Singing Will Always Be In Style

 A confident sound is a strong sound, unleashing desires and emotions.
 Give your singing voice freedom.
 Unleash your power and let it soar.
-Afterall, you've done this before.
+After all, you've done this before.
 It happened the minute you were born in the form of a cry.
 This time you're going to do it in the form of a word.
-(Hello.)

 - Repeat this about 6 times using your speaking voice.
-Let your voice slowly slide and fall downward in sound on the "lloooooooooooooo" .
+Let your voice slowly slide and fall downward in sound on the "loooooooooooooo" .
 Hang onto the sound letting it fall or slide to a stop.
 Keep your body as relaxed as possible throughout this process.
-Keep the neck and shoulders as loose as possible.
+Keep the neck and shoulders tension free.
 Unlock the knees.

 - Keep your voice well hydrated by taking sips of water throughout the exercises.

 Tip #2 - Open Your Mouth Wide, Especially When Singing Words With The 'Ah' Sound